KOTA RAJA MAHADI

 Klang to Tungku Kudin.
 Fort Raja Mahadi became the fort of

-defence for Tungku Kudin.
+defense for Tungku Kudin.
 However, the fort became unimportant

 after the war ended.